Field Trip Schedules:

 A. Easy: easy path or road with minimal elevation change and minimal hazards.

 B. Moderate: trail with possible rocks, roots or other hazards.
-Moderate grad, occasional steep but short sections.
+Moderate grade, occasional steep but short sections.
 Up to 100m elevation change.

 C. Strenuous: moderately steep gradient.
 100 m to 500 m elevation change.